sulami/blog/input/content/uses.md

 I have also gotten pretty proficient at [KiCad](https://kicad.org/) over the last few years, as well as [Onshape](https://onshape.com/), which I was sceptical about at first, but is a very capable CAD software for hobby use.

+[^1]: It looks like Miniware have gone out of business or otherwise disappeared.
+I might opt for a [Pinecil](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/) once I cannot source tips anymore.

-[^1]: Windows is just plain unusable in my opinion, and while I have a soft spot for Linux/BSD, they just require too much upkeep.
+[^2]: Windows is just plain unusable in my opinion, and while I have a soft spot for Linux/BSD, they just require too much upkeep.

-[^2]: For example the Rust debugger is pretty good.
+[^3]: For example the Rust debugger is pretty good, though not as nice as IntelliJ's